Sunday, 12 February 2012

 Research presented at the American Stroke Association’s 2012 international conference shows that the SOLITAIRE Flow Restoration Device removes stroke-causing blood clots far better than the FDA approved MERCI Retrieve device.
 SOLITAIRE opened blocked vessels without causing symptomatic bleeding in or around the brain in 61 percent of patients and use of the device led to better survival rates.

-The SOLITAIRE Flow Restoration Device is among an entirely new generation of devices designed to remove blood clots from blocked brain arteries in patients experiencing stroke.
+An experimental device for removing blood clots in stroke patients dramatically outperformed the standard mechanical treatment, according to research presented by UCLA Stroke Center director Dr. Jeffrey L. Saver at the American Stroke Association’s 2012 international conference in New Orleans on Feb.
+3.The SOLITAIRE Flow Restoration Device is among an entirely new generation of devices designed to remove blood clots from blocked brain arteries in patients experiencing stroke.
 It has a self-expanding, stent-like design and, once inserted into a clot using a thin catheter tube, it compresses and traps the clot.
 The clot is then removed by withdrawing the device, thus reopening the blocked blood vessel.

 In the first U.S. clinical trial of SOLITAIRE, the device opened blocked vessels without causing symptomatic bleeding in or around the brain in 61 percent of patients.
 The standard Food and Drug Administration–approved mechanical device — a corkscrew-type clot remover called the MERCI Retriever — was effective in 24 percent of cases.